patrick141/QuickCash/README.md

 ## Overview
 ### Description
 Need to make money fast?
 QuickCash is an app that allows people to find easy-quick money jobs.
 Users can request specific people to help complete tasks and pay them afterwards.
 Examples include but not limited to (Car-wash, dog-walking, move heavy items, etc).
+Users can also ask for reccuring jobs such as babysitter, translator, etc.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** Matching.
 This app is for finding easy and quick jobs.
 - **Mobile:** This app is in mobile so users can quickly find job posts and create job requests.
 Camera is used.
 - **Story:** Allows users to find ways to make quick cash by searching for small tasks that other users post.
 - **Market:** This app allows people to market their small tasks and post to audience who are willing to do small tasks for money.
 This app can be useful for all ages.
 - **Habit:** Users can post throughout the day and complete up to 5 tasks per day.
 - **Scope:** This app starts with searching for job tasks but helps people connect with others.

 ## Product Spec